-With over 380 stallholders, the Mercatone dell'Antiquariato del Naviglio Grande is one of the largest antiques markets in Milan.
-Located along the banks of the Naviglio Grande, the Mercatone dell’Antiquariato is held once a month, and spreads over two kilometers from the well-known Church of the Conchetta, designed by Leonardo da Vinci, and wanders along the waterfront down to the Darsena where the Naviglio Pavese and Naviglio Grande canals meet.
+With over 380 exhibitors, the Mercatone dell'Antiquariato del Naviglio Grande is one of the largest antique markets in Milan.
+Held once a month on the banks of the Naviglio Grande, the market stretches for two kilometers from the famous Church of the Conchetta, designed by Leonardo da Vinci, along the waterfront to the Darsena, where the Naviglio Pavese and Naviglio Grande canals meet.

 One of the highlights of the Mercatone dell'Antiquariato del Naviglio Grande is undoubtedly its scenic location.
-Overlooking the banks of the Naviglio Grande, the oldest canal in Milan, this monthly antiques market not only attracts seasoned antiques bargain hunters and flea market enthusiasts, but also the usual Milanese Sunday passers-by and many tourists who come to enjoy from a leisurely walk along this nice scenic area.
+Overlooking the banks of the Naviglio Grande, Milan's oldest canal, this monthly antique market attracts not only seasoned antique bargain hunters and flea market enthusiasts, but also the usual Milanese Sunday passers-by and many tourists who come to enjoy a leisurely stroll along this beautiful scenic area.

-From porcelain to paintings, silver cutlery to silver jewelery and furs to furniture, there is so much to choose from at the Mercatone dell'Antiquariato del Naviglio Grande, that it's difficult to know quite where to start.
-The market showcases many real antiques, such as old furniture, clocks, paintings, silver cutlery & jewellery, porcelain, bronze, chandelier, dolls, books and other collectibles.
-Merchandises sold at the Mercatone dell'Antiquariato can range drastically in price; some are expensive for good reason, while others are outrageous.
-With this in mind, it is recommended to keep a watchful eye out for pieces that are expensive.
+From porcelain to paintings, silver cutlery to silver jewelry, furs to furniture, there's so much to choose from at the Mercatone dell'Antiquariato del Naviglio Grande that it's hard to know where to start.
+The market features many genuine antiques, such as old furniture, clocks, paintings, silver cutlery and jewelry, porcelain, bronze, chandeliers, dolls, books and other collectibles.
+Merchandise sold at this Mercatone dell'Antiquariato can vary drastically in price; some are expensive for a good reason, while others are outrageous.
+With this in mind, it is advisable to keep an eye out for expensive items.